panaaj/signalk-client-angular/APPS.md

-# APP:
+# APPS:

-The `app` object provides methods to facilitate interaction with applications installed on the Signal K server.
+The `apps` object provides methods to facilitate interaction with applications installed on the Signal K server.

 i.e. /signalk/v1/apps